 - 1. The school district will provide healthy and safe school meal programs that comply with all applicable federal, state, and local laws, rules, and regulations. - 2.
-Food service personnel will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students.
+Food service personnel will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students. - 3.
+Food service personnel will try to accommodate the religious, ethnic, and cultural diversity of the student body in meal planning. - 4.
+Food service personnel will provide clean, safe, and pleasant settings and adequate time for students to eat.

-- 3. Food service personnel will try to accommodate the religious, ethnic, and cultural diversity of the student body in meal planning. - 4.
-Food service personnel will provide clean, safe, and pleasant settings and adequate time for students to eat. - 5.
-Food service personnel will take every measure to ensure that student access to foods and beverages meets or exceeds all applicable federal, state, and local laws, rules, and regulations and that reimbursable school meals meet USDA nutrition standards. - 6.
+- 5. Food service personnel will take every measure to ensure that student access to foods and beverages meets or exceeds all applicable federal, state, and local laws, rules, and regulations and that reimbursable school meals meet USDA nutrition standards. - 6.
 Food service personnel shall adhere to all applicable federal, state, and local food safety and security guidelines. - 7.
-The school district will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals. - 8.
+The school district will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals.
+Students with unpaid balances are given the regular meal and not stigmatized. - 8.
 The school district will provide students access to hand washing or hand sanitizing before they eat meals or snacks. - 9.
-The school district will make every effort to provide students with sufficient time to eat after sitting down for school meals and will schedule meal periods at appropriate times during the school day. - 10.
-The school district will discourage tutoring, club, or organizational meetings or activities during mealtimes unless students may eat during such activities.
+The school district will make every effort to provide students with sufficient time to eat after sitting down for school meals and will schedule meal periods at appropriate times during the school day.
+After obtaining food, students will have at least 20 minutes to eat lunch. - 10.
+The school district will discourage tutoring, club, or organizational meetings or activities during mealtimes unless students may eat during such activities. - 11.
+Free drinking water is available for self-service in the cafeteria.